Alcohol & Sexual Health

 As alcohol can make a person less able to control their behaviour or judgement, in some cases this could even result in sexual assault.
 Sex is all about choices, and consent.
 If you really don’t want to do something, don’t be scared to say no. A decent, caring partner will understand and respect your decision and if anyone tries to pressurise you or force you into doing something you don’t want to do, think hard about whether you want to continue the relationship.

-Although nobody has the right to do anything sexual to you without your consent, if you’re getting completely off your head on alcohol, you could be putting yourself at risk.
-It’s easy to forget about safer sex or even general personal safety if your judgement is seriously impaired.
+Nobody has the right to do anything sexual to you without your consent.
+Excessive alcohol intake can result in unsafe situations.
+It’s easy to forget about safe sex or even general personal safety if your judgement is seriously impaired.

 Alcohol acts as an anaesthetic and results in numbing of the genitals nerve cells and reduced sensitivity.
 This can make it harder to maintain an erection and reach orgasm.
 For women, it can reduce lubrication, make it harder to reach orgasm or reduce the intensity of orgasms.
 Over time heavy drinking could lead to impotence, shrinking of the genitals and a reduced sperm count.
 If you have ever heard about ‘Date Rape’ drugs Alcohol has to be at the top of that list.